 At age 61, I know my a high ACE score makes me, and others who join me in having a high score, likely to die 20 years earlier than people with lower scores.
 I may already be on borrowed time.
 So to help myself heal and be of service to others committed to having a great Third Act, I am going to do what Cissy says to do and “write to heal.”
 I wrote my first book on parenting to teach myself what I needed to learn to re-parent myself, to be able to model self care for my children.
 While there was a chapter in that book on spending money, time, and energy wisely, I believe a deeper dive into trauma-informed money management will be a help for me, and I hope it will be helpful for you.

 In short, a new layer of my lifelong challenges with managing – or not managing – money has been revealed.
-Stress and grief have propelled me into greater awareness, honesty, openness and willingness to track my spending and breathe through the fog of past overcommitting, mainly on education and medical issues.
+Stress and grief have propelled me into greater awareness, honesty, openness and willingness to track my spending and breathe through the fog of past overcommitting, most often to pay tuition and medical bills.
 With help I can be realistic about the losses and pain caused by my stress-induced spending.
 And I can plow my way back to solvency, as I know millions have: one day at a time.

 I know this today: building the resilience that will afford us a Third Act does take a village.
 It takes our being checked into the collective energy of a group of people who are dedicated to truth, self-care, and healing.